kpphillips/aps-mcp/README.md

 - **openai** and **openai-agents** - OpenAI integration

 This project is licensed under the [GNU General Public License v3.0](LICENSE) as required by the aps-toolkit dependency.

+## Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied.
+This is a prototype for demonstration purposes only.
+The author takes no responsibility for any damages or issues that may arise from using this software.
+Use at your own risk.